We’re working with the Lawn Tennis Association (LTA) to renovate tennis courts at 11 parks across the borough.

 Merton Council and the LTA have embarked on an exciting partnership to refurbish our much-loved public park tennis courts across the borough.
 The programme is managed by the LTA, and funded by the UK Government, the LTA Tennis Foundation and the London Borough of Merton, will see investment of almost a million pounds in tennis facilities for Merton residents.

-In total, 11 tennis venues – 47 tennis courts – will be renovated, ensuring high quality facilities are available for the local community, and you’ll still be able to enjoy free access at the venues where this is already available.
+In total, 11 tennis venues – 47 tennis courts – are being renovated, ensuring high quality facilities are available for the local community, and you’ll still be able to enjoy free access at the venues where this is already available.
 This partnership will also help Merton to take another important step forward in our ambition to become London’s Borough of Sport.

 • Joseph Hood Recreation Ground